Neighbors (1981 film)

 Neighbors is a 1981 American black comedy film directed by John G. Avildsen and starring John Belushi, Dan Aykroyd, Cathy Moriarty, and Kathryn Walker.
-Based on the 1980 novel Neighbors by Thomas Berger, the film's plot follows the mild-mannered and conservative Earl Keese (Belushi) as his monotonous suburbanite life is upended by the arrival of his new neighbors, the chaotic and eccentric Victor Zeck (Aykroyd) and his sultry wife Ramona (Moriarty).
+Based on the 1980 novel Neighbors by Thomas Berger, the film's plot follows the mild-mannered and conservative Earl Keese (Belushi) as his suburbanite life is upended by the arrival of his new neighbors, the chaotic and eccentric Victor Zeck (Aykroyd) and his sultry wife Ramona (Moriarty).
 The film takes liberties with Berger's story and features a more upbeat ending.
 The screenplay of the film is officially credited to Larry Gelbart, although it was extensively rewritten to Gelbart's public disapproval.
-Released two and a half months before Belushi's death, the film marks his last film performance.
+Released two and a half months before Belushi's death, Neighbors marks his last film performance.

 Plot

-Earl Keese is an uptight and conservative man leading a monotonous life on a dead-end street in a suburban neighborhood, alongside his dismissive wife, Enid.
-His peaceful, dreary life changes when the eccentric Zecks—charming and chaotic Vic, and sultry and seductive Ramona—move into the abandoned, disheveled house next door.
+Earl Keese is an straight-laced man leading a quiet life on a dead-end street in a suburban neighborhood, alongside his dismissive wife, Enid.
+His peaceful life changes when the eccentric Zecks—charming and chaotic Vic, and sultry and seductive Ramona—move into the abandoned, disheveled house next door.
 The Zecks immediately impose themselves on the Keese household, with Earl quickly overwhelmed by Vic's quick-talking ways and flustered by Ramona's sexual overtures.
 After Vic cons Earl into giving him cash and his car to collect takeaway food, only to use it to make pasta at home, Earl responds by trying to prank Vic by hiding his car.
 However, due to the car's faulty brakes, Earl accidentally pushes it into the nearby swamp.

 After confessing his misdeed, Earl shows Vic the swamp and falls in, nearly drowning.
 In his attempt to escape, he pulls Vic in with him.
 Vic seemingly drowns, and the stunned Earl returns home, only to be scared by the waiting Vic before Ramona again attempts to seduce him.
 Believing them to be mentally ill, Earl locks them in his basement and unsuccessfully calls for help.
 Enid, however, charmed by the Zecks, believes Earl is being irrational.

 When Elaine, the Keese's punky daughter, returns home, she is equally charmed by the new neighbors.
 However, when Elaine shows Vic her new edible panties, Earl punches him, and the Zecks return home.